-You do not have to add a terminator resistor to your cables when you use the COM-2S card.
-Termination resistors for the RX+ and RX- lines are provided on the card and are placed in the circuit when you install the TERM jumpers.
-Moreover, installing the BIAS jumpers properly biases these lines.
-(See the Option Selection section of this manual.)
+You do not have to add a terminator resistor to your cables when you use the PCI-ICM-1S card.
+Termination resistors for the RX+ and RX- lines are provided on the card and are placed in the circuit when you install the TERMIN and TERMOUT jumpers.
+(See Chapter 3, Option Selection of this manual.)